MindTheGap-ERC/nonparam_est_adm_supp/README.md

 source("code/analyses.R)
 ```

 in the RStudio console.
-This will run both analyses (site 690 and Steinbruch Schmidt), and generate all figues in the `figs/` folder.
+This will run both analyses (site 690 and Steinbruch Schmidt), generate all figues and save them in the `figs/` folder, and save the data under `data/site690_data.Rdata` and `data/sbs_data.Rdata`.

 ## Repository structure